-Carbureted engines are more affected by bad gas then fuel injected engines.
-Many of the lower cost fuels may have more contaminants it the gas which can clog the carb or even the fuel injectors.
+Carbureted engines are more affected by bad gas than fuel-injected engines.
+Many of the lower-cost fuels may have more contaminants in the gas which can clog the carb or even the fuel injectors.
 This is why I often run the higher octanes in my ATV.

 Over time you’ll get a build-up of contaminants in your fuel system and it needs to be cleaned out.
 Here are some signs that it’s time to use a fuel system cleaner.

 - Hard to start.
 The engine takes a bit of time to get started than it uses to.

 - The engine only runs with the choke fully pulled out.
 This could also lead to the Carb needing to be cleaned.
-But using the Restore Fuel System Restorer (Amazon Link Ad) that I talked about above to fix this issue for me.
+But using the Restore Fuel System Restorer that I talked about above to fix this issue for me.
 This will help to unclog the primary, starter, or even the enriching jet.